meniku/NPBehave/README.md

 Some [Decorators](#node-types) such as `BlackboardCondition`, `Condition` or `BlackboardQuery` have a `stopsOnChange` parameter that allows to define stop rules.
 The parameter allows the `Decorator` to stop the execution of a running subtree within it's parent's [Composite](#node-types).
 It is your main tool to make power of the event-drivenness in NPBehave.

-A **lower priority node** is a node that is defined after the current node within it's parent's [Composite].
+A **lower priority node** is a node that is defined after the current node within it's parent [Composite](#node-types).

 The most useful and commonly used stops rules are `SELF`, `IMMEDIATE_RESTART` or `LOWER_PRIORITY_IMMEDIATE_RESTART`.

-Be careful if you're used to Unreal, in NPBehave `BOTH` and `LOWER_PRIORITY` have a slightly different meaning.
-IMMEDIATE_RESTART matches Unreal's `both` and LOWER_PRIORITY_IMMEDIATE_RESTART matches Unreal's `lower priority`.
+Be careful if you're used to Unreal though.
+In NPBehave `BOTH` and `LOWER_PRIORITY` have a slightly different meaning. `IMMEDIATE_RESTART` actually matches Unreal's `Both` and `LOWER_PRIORITY_IMMEDIATE_RESTART` matches Unreal's `Lower Priority`.

 The following stop rules exist:

-* `Stops.NONE`: the Decorator will only check it's condition once it is started and will never stop any running nodes.
+* `Stops.NONE`: the decorator will only check it's condition once it is started and will never stop any running nodes.
-* `Stops.SELF`: the Decorator will check it's condition once it is started and if it is met, it will observe the `Blackboard` for changes.
-Once the condition is no longer met, it will stop itself allowing the parent Composite to **proceed with it's next node**.
+* `Stops.SELF`: the decorator will check it's condition once it is started and if it is met, it will observe the blackboard for changes.
+Once the condition is no longer met, it will stop itself allowing the parent composite to **proceed with it's next node**.
-* `Stops.LOWER_PRIORITY`: the Decorator will check it's condition once it is started and if it's not met, it will observe the `Blackboard` for changes.
-Once the condition is met, it will stop the lower priority node allowing the parent Composite to **proceed with it's next node**.
+* `Stops.LOWER_PRIORITY`: the decorator will check it's condition once it is started and if it's not met, it will observe the blackboard for changes.
+Once the condition is met, it will stop the lower priority node allowing the parent composite to **proceed with it's next node**.
-* `Stops.BOTH`: the Decorator will stop both: self and lower priority nodes.
+* `Stops.BOTH`: the decorator will stop both: self and lower priority nodes.
-* `Stops.LOWER_PRIORITY_IMMEDIATE_RESTART`: the Decorator will check it's condition once it is started and if it's not met, it will observe the `Blackboard` for changes.
-Once the condition is met, it will stop the lower priority node and order the parent Composite to **restart the Decorator immediately**.
+* `Stops.LOWER_PRIORITY_IMMEDIATE_RESTART`: the decorator will check it's condition once it is started and if it's not met, it will observe the blackboard for changes.
+Once the condition is met, it will stop the lower priority node and order the parent composite to **restart the Decorator immediately**.
-* `Stops.IMMEDIATE_RESTART`: the Decorator will check it's condition once it is started and if it's not met, it will observe the `Blackboard` for changes.
-Once the condition is met, it will stop the lower priority node and order the parent Composite to **restart the Decorator immediately**.
+* `Stops.IMMEDIATE_RESTART`: the decorator will check it's condition once it is started and if it's not met, it will observe the blackboard for changes.
+Once the condition is met, it will stop the lower priority node and order the parent composite to **restart the Decorator immediately**.
 As in `BOTH` it will also stop itself as soon as the condition is no longer met.

+## Blackboard Alternatives

+In NPBehave you define your behavior tree within a `MonoBehavior`, as thus it isn't necessary to store everything in the blackboard.
+If you don't have `BlackboardDecorator` or `BlackboardQuery` with other stop rules than `Stops.NONE`, you probably don't need them to be in the blackboard at all.
+You can also just make use of plain member variables - it is often the cleaner, faster to write and more performant.
+It means that you won't make use of the event-drivenness of NPBehave in that case, but it's often not necessary.

+If you want to be able to make use of [`stopsOnChange` stops rules](#stops-rules) without using the Blackboard, two alternative ways exist in NPBehave:

+1. use a regular [`Condition` decorator](#stops-rules).
+This decorator has an optional [`stopsOnChange` stops rules](#stops-rules) parameter.
+When provididing any other value than `Stops.NONE`, the condition will frequently check the condition and interrupt the node according to the stops rule when the result of the given `query` function changes.
+Be aware that this method is not event-driven, it queries every frame (or at the provided interval) and as thus may lead to many queries if you make heavy use of them.
+However for simple cases it is often is sufficient and much simpler than a combination of a Blackboard-Key, a `Service` and a `BlackboardCondition`.
+2. Build your own event-driven `Decorator`s.
+It's actually pretty easy, just extend from [ObservingDecorator](#implementing-observing-decorators) and override the `isConditionMet()`, `StartObserving()` and `StopObserving()` methods.

 ## Node execution results
 In NPBehave a node can either `succeed` or `fail`.
 Unlike traditional behavior trees, there is no result while a node is executing.
 Instead the node will itself tell the parent node once it is finished.
 This is important to keep in mind when you [create your own node types](#extending-the-library).